 The types of damages that will be available in your personal injury case depend on the circumstances of your claim.
 However, in many cases, victims are able to recover the following types of economic (tangible) and non-economic (non-tangible) damages:

 While you have a right to represent yourself, there are several good reasons to hire a personal injury lawyer for your negligence-based claim.
-Benefits of hiring a personal injury attorney are:
+The benefits of hiring a personal injury attorney are:

 While the cost of hiring a lawyer depends on the complexity of your case and numerous other factors, the Florida Bar regulates attorney’s fees.
 More specifically, it regulates the percentage that personal injury lawyers are allowed to take for providing their legal services.